-Prices are allover the place when it comes to buying tea.
+Chinese tea prices are all over the place.
 You may be able to find a package for as little as 10 yuan, but don't expect it to be a quality tea.
 In fact, it may taste more like saw dust than tea!

 Minimum prices: Plan on paying at least 30 yuan for a drinkable tea in a supermarket.
 At a tea shop or mall, you could end up paying a minimum of 100 yuan for an ounce or two.

 Once you’ve found the tea you like, be sure to bargain to get the best price.
-Vendors usually quote foreigners a price that may be three to four times higher than they’d tell one of their countrymen.
+Vendors usually quote foreigners a price that may be three to four times higher than they’d tell one of their countrymen, for a start.

 Using numbers: If you don’t know your numbers, pass a pocket calculator back and forth until you’re both satisfied with the deal.
-Remember, you will be bargaining in Chinese renminbi i.e. yuan.
+Remember, you will be bargaining in Chinese yuan.